Please click here to share your news. Have a photo to share? Send it our way!

 Carole A. Myscofski (PhD'81) is the McFee Professor of Religion, in the Religion Department at Illinois Wesleyan University, where she also directs the Women's and Gender Studies Program.
 Her new book Amazons, Wives, Nuns and Witches: Women and Roman Catholicism in Colonial Brazil, 1500–1822, was published by the University of Texas Press in November 2013.

-Anne E. Patrick, SNJM (AM'76, PhD'82) is the William H. Laird Professor Emerita of Religion and the Liberal Arts at Carleton College.
+Anne E. Patrick, SNJM (MA'76, PhD'82) is the William H. Laird Professor Emerita of Religion and the Liberal Arts at Carleton College.
 She received the 2013 John Courtney Murray Award from the Catholic Theological Society of America for "outstanding and distinguished achievement in Theology."
 She has recently pulbished Conscience and calling: Ethical Reflections on Catholic Women's Church Vocations (Bloomsbury/T+T Clark, 2013), which probes the meaning and ethical implications of the powerful symbol of vocation from the vantage of contemporary Catholic women.
 It treats twentieth-century history and more recent developments, including tensions between the Vatican and US women religious.

 Claudia D. Bergmann (PhD'06) received a sizeable grant from the Deutsche Forschungsgemeinschaft to finish her book entitled "Endzeit als Mahl-Zeit: Imaginierte